How To Select The Best Running Shoes For Over-Pronation

 How can you recognize it?

-Now, look at your running shoes, in particular, if your foot has worn down the inside of the sole.
+Another way to see if you over-pronate is to examine your running shoes, in particular, if your foot has worn down the inside of the sole.
 That means you may need running shoes for pronation.

 Ways to correct it